genexuslabs/sketchdesignops/README.md

 # Output

-The plugin will copy the current .sketch file and all the exportable images to the shared folder Queue.
+The plugin will copy the current .sketch or .gxsketch file and all the exportable images to the shared folder Queue or to the given S3 bucket.